 The organizational entity designated by law with responsibility for developing transportation plans and programs for urbanized areas of 50,000 or more in population.
 MPOs are established by agreement of the Governor (or Governors) and units of local government which together represent 75% of the affected population of an urbanized area.
-KIPDA is the MPO for the Louisville area, which includes Clark and Floyd Counties in Indiana and Jefferson, Bullitt, and Oldham Counties in Kentucky.
+The Radcliff Elizabethtown MPO is the MPO for the combined urban areas of Radcliff and Elizabethtown and includes parts of Hardin and Meade counties.